Taylor Cornelius: Edmonton Elks

 Cornelius signed with the Edmonton Football Team of the CFL on February 9, 2021.
-In mid-September starting quarterback Trevor Harris was placed on the six-game injured reserve list with a neck injury, subsequently Cornelius was named the starting quarterback for the teams Week 7 match against the Winnipeg Blue Bombers.
+In mid-September starting quarterback Trevor Harris was placed on the six-game injured reserve list with a neck injury, subsequently Cornelius was named the starting quarterback for the team's Week 7 match against the Winnipeg Blue Bombers.
 Cornelius started in the team's next two games as Harris recovered from injury.
-Trevor Harris returned from injury in Week 10, but was replaced by Cornelius in the fourth quarter as Harris proved to be ineffective.
-On October 12, 2021 Edmonton Elks head coach Jamie Elizondo announced that Cornelius would once again get the Week 11 start ahead of a healthy Trevor Harris who wasn't performing to expectations.
+Harris returned from injury in Week 10, but was replaced by Cornelius in the fourth quarter as Harris proved to be ineffective.
+On October 12, 2021, Elks head coach Jamie Elizondo announced that Cornelius would once again get the Week 11 start ahead of a healthy Harris who wasn't performing to expectations.
 On October 17, 2021, Harris was traded to the Montreal Alouettes, which resulted in Cornelius becoming the starting quarterback for the remainder of the season.
 Cornelius played in 14 games for the Elks, completing 143 passes for 1,795 yards with nine touchdown passes and 13 interceptions.
 The Elks finished the season with only three wins, finishing last in the West division, missing the playoffs in the process.

-Cornelius began the 2022 season as the Elks' third string quarterback, however Nick Arbuckle proved to be ineffective (and was later traded) and rookie quarterback Tre Ford suffered a shoulder injury: As a result Cornelius was named the starting quarterback for Week 6.
+Cornelius began the 2022 season as the Elks' third-string quarterback, however Nick Arbuckle proved to be ineffective (and was later traded) and rookie quarterback Tre Ford suffered a shoulder injury; as a result, Cornelius was named the starting quarterback for Week 6.
 Cornelius remained the starting quarterback through Week 14, at which time he signed a two-year contract extension to remain with the Elks.
+He received a $50,000 roster bonus on January 15, 2023, and his base salary for the 2023 season will be $165,000, with another $23,500 in allowances.
+The base salary increases to $200,000 for the 2024 season.
 On October 17, 2022, the Elks announced that Cornelius would miss the final game of the season with a spleen injury.
 Edmonton finished last place in the West division for the second consecutive season and missed the playoffs.

+Entering the 2023 season, there was growing optimism that Cornelius could make the leap in this third year in the league.
+He started the first three games of the 2023 season for the Elks, but the offense struggled and he was benched in Week 3 in favour of Kai Locksley and then later Jarret Doege.
+After the team fell to 0-4 to start the season, head coach Chris Jones turned to Cornelius to take the helm in Week 5.
+In Week 6, he was once again benched after turning the ball over twice in the second half which resulted in the Elks falling to 0-6 on the season.
+Following another loss resulting in eight straight defeats to start the season, offensive coordinator Stephen McAdoo was demoted and Cornelius was relegated to short yardage duties as Ford took over as starting quarterback, which he held for the remainder of the season.
+On January 9, 2024, Cornelius was released by the Elks.